roweno-heijmans/roweno.academic-kickstart/content/home/about.md

 # Welcome to my website!

 I am an applied economic theorist working on environmental economics, game theory, and lab experiments.
-My home base is the Department of Economics at the Swedish University of Agricultural Sciences, Uppssala, Sweden.
+My home base is the Department of Economics at the Swedish University of Agricultural Sciences, Uppsala, Sweden.
 I am also a guest lecturer in the [Central-German Doctoral Program Economics](http://cgde.wifa.uni-leipzig.de/3257-2/) and co-organize the seminar series at my department.

 **I am on the 2022-2023 job market and will be available for interviews at the EEA 2022 and the ASSA 2023 meetings.**